jacopok/notes/README.md

 * [Theoretical cosmology](https://en.didattica.unipd.it/off/2019/LM/SC/SC2490/001PD/SCP9086384/N0): yet to review notes;
 * [Astroparticle physics](https://en.didattica.unipd.it/off/2019/LM/SC/SC2490/000ZZ/SCP7081703/N0): reviewed notes, but they are not of great quality;
 * [Radiative processes in astrophysics](https://en.didattica.unipd.it/off/2019/LM/SC/SC2490/001PD/SCP9086347/N0): finished reviewing notes, there are still a few non-clarified doubts but I think they are generally complete;
-* Gravitational Wave Astrophysics (PhD course): yet to review notes;
+* Gravitational Wave Astrophysics (PhD course): yet to review notes.

 In the folder `ap_first_semester` one can find notes for the following courses:
 * [Advanced astrophysics](https://en.didattica.unipd.it/off/2019/LM/SC/SC2490/001PD/SCP9086382/N0): reviewed notes for everything;
 * [Astrophysical (high energy) laboratory](https://en.didattica.unipd.it/off/2019/LM/SC/SC2490/000ZZ/SCP9086379/A1302): not really coherent notes;
 * [Mathematical and numerical methods](https://en.didattica.unipd.it/off/2019/LM/SC/SC2490/000ZZ/SCP7081661/N0): not really coherent notes: the ones by the professor are already comprehensive, my solutions for the exercises can be found [here](https://github.com/jacopok/python-testing/tree/master/numerical_methods);
 * [General Relativity](https://en.didattica.unipd.it/off/2019/LM/SC/SC2490/000ZZ/SCP7081661/N0): reviewed everything, exercises included;
-* [Fundamental of Astrophysics and Cosmology](https://en.didattica.unipd.it/off/2019/LM/SC/SC2490/000ZZ/SCP9086381/N0): I finished reviewing, will be checked by the professor as well.
+* [Fundamental of Astrophysics and Cosmology](https://en.didattica.unipd.it/off/2019/LM/SC/SC2490/000ZZ/SCP9086381/N0): I finished reviewing, they will be checked by the professor as well.

 Disclaimer: unless specified, **these notes were not reviewed by anyone but me**, so they might contain errors, inaccuracies, typos and so on.
 Please do not rely on them alone.